meteor-digital/github-actions/.github/actions/deploy-to-host/README.md

 ### Project Configuration

-Create a `.github/deployment-config.yml` file with only the settings you need to customize:
+Create a `.github/pipeline-config.yml` file with your deployment configuration:

 ```yaml
 # Only specify what differs from framework defaults